-Table 7-3 shows EEPROM memory organization.
+Table 7-3 on page 16 shows EEPROM memory organization for the XMEGA B3 devices.
 EEEPROM write and erase operations can be performed one page or one byte at a time, while reading the EEPROM is done one byte at a time.
 For EEPROM access the NVM address register (ADDR[m:n]) is used for addressing.
 The most significant bits in the address (E2PAGE) give the page number and the least significant address bits (E2BYTE) give the byte in the page.